typsoon/Lost-in-The-Maze/Rules.md

 * Segments that are seen by any of the minions active player controls will be marked as _visible_.

 Fog of war dissapears whenever a file covered in it moves into the field of view of a minion active player controls.
-The file is then marked as _discovered_.
+The file is then marked as _revealed_.
 <!-- TODO: write when does the fog of war disappear -->

 ### Field of view